1 / 6

 Many other marine mammal species have been seen here including sperm whales, blue whales, humpback whales, pilot whales, leopard seals...the list goes on!

-All of this wildlife can be spotted on Auckland’s premiere marine eco-safari.
+All of this wildlife can be spotted on Auckland’s premier marine eco-safari.
 If you would like to know more get in touch with the team at Auckland Whale and Dolphin Safari.

 Avez-vous une super histoire à raconter?
 Ajouter votre propre article